David-davidlxl/Lobsterpincer-Spectator-For-Win/README.md

 I give special thanks to David Mallasén Quintana.
 This project was made possible by Quintana's work: [LiveChess2FEN](https://github.com/davidmallasen/LiveChess2FEN).
 LiveChess2FEN provided me with the foundation for chess-piece identification.
 The "models.zip" file (in "ChessPieceModelTraining/ModelTrainer") came directly from the LiveChess2FEN repository, and the "SqueezeNet1p1_model_training.ipynb" notebook (in "ChessPieceModelTraining/ModelTrainer") was written largely based on the work in "cpmodels" folder in the repository as well.

-I also thank Sergio Goodwin (serggood@umich.edu) and Aayush Mohanty (amohanty@umich.edu) for helping me with hardware configuration.

-Finally, I thank [Simon Williams](https://www.youtube.com/@GingerGM) and [Daniel Naroditsky](https://www.youtube.com/@DanielNaroditskyGM) for creating the entertaining YouTube videos that I used to create the audio files.
+I also thank [Simon Williams](https://www.youtube.com/@GingerGM) and [Daniel Naroditsky](https://www.youtube.com/@DanielNaroditskyGM) for creating the entertaining YouTube videos that I used to create the audio files.
 They also inspired and helped me to become a much stronger chess player than I would be without them.

 ## Contact